 \section{Main Results}

 Our main result provides a bound on the expected dynamic regret of the online multi-objective proximal gradient descent (Algorithm 1).
-Depending on the coefficients $\alpha_i$, there are two cases, i) if there is $i\in[N]$ such that $\alpha_i\ne1$ and ii) if there is $i\in[N]$ such that $\alpha_i=1$ and for all $j\ne i$, $\alpha_j=0$.
-For case i), we have \begin{theorem} Let $x^t$ , (t=1,...,T) be a sequence generated by running Algorithm 1 over $T$ time steps.
+Depending on the coefficients $\alpha_i$, there are two cases: \begin{enumerate} \item[i)] if for all $i\in[n]$, $\alpha_i\ne0$ and \item[ii)] if there is $i\in[n]$ such that $\alpha_i=1$ and for all $j\ne i$, $\alpha_j=0$. \end{enumerate} For case i), we have: \begin{thm} Let $x^t$, (t=1,..., T) be a sequence generated by running Algorithm 1 over $T$ time steps.
 Then, we have